codeincarnate/drush-make/README.markdown

 For instance, to create a Drupal 7 site with a prepared install in the mysite directory use the following:

-drush make http://is.gd/base_d7 mysite --prepare-instlal
+drush make http://is.gd/base_d7 mysite --prepare-install

 The makefiles can be accessed via the following URLS